syncfusion-content/javascript-docs/js/api/ejPivotGrid.md

 ### enableRTL `boolean`
 {:#members:enablertl}

-Allows the user to view PivotGrid from right to left.
+Allows the user to view layout of the PivotGrid from right to left.

 #### Default Value: false